Associate Degree Nursing

 The Associate Degree in Nursing (ADN) Program is offered at the McKinney Campus.

-The ADN Program is a two-year program that accepts new students in both the Spring and Fall Semesters.
+The ADN Program is a two-year program (4 semesters).
+The admission cycles will be in Spring and Fall Semesters.

 1. Application to Collin College: